cabalism/cabal-website/index.md

 - [Browse open issues or report a bug][issues]
 - Questions can be [sent][mailto-libraries] to the [Haskell libraries mailing list][libraries-list]

-## Comon Architecture for Building Applications and Libraries
+## Common Architecture for Building Applications and Libraries

 Cabal is a system for building and packaging Haskell libraries and programs.
 It defines a common interface for package authors and distributors to easily build